robertdelacy/cattery-booking-system/README.md

 git clone https://github.com/robertdelacy/cattery-booking-system
 ```

+Once built, a binary for the system will appear at `Solution/bin/debug/Chichester Cattery Booking System`.

 ## Config

 Before using the system, the connection settings need to be set up.
 The Data Source, Port and Username can be found on the MySQL Workbench